Farmer Extension & Training

-Wezesha (enable) is our market-based farmer training and extension program.
-Africa Turnaround has designed an innovative and sustainable extension model that has 3 key components: 1) Key services, 2) Training model, 3) Sustainable model.
-If you are interested in piloting this model with us, kindly contact us.
+Wezesha (enable) is our farmer training and extension program.
+Africa Turnaround has designed an innovative and extension and training model with three features: 1) Key services, 2) Training model, 3) Sustainable model.

 1. Organizing farmers